August 2, 2019

 - Many sought to hear the wisdom of Solomon.
 How should we seek the wisdom God offers?

 Out of His abundance, God gave Solomon what he needed to rule a nation well.
-He will provide for our daily needs as well, as we endeavor to keep our hearts in harmony with Him.
+He will provide for our daily needs too, as we endeavor to keep our hearts in harmony with Him.